gcolivos/Music_Tournament/README.md

-Music Tournament
-Guillermo C Olivos
-January 20, 2017 | Version 2

 This is an on-going project I seek to continue to build out on my GitHub in the coming months.
 At this point, my solo project presentation at Prime has occured, and was presented using hardcoded songs in a hardcoded tourament.
 However, Spotify oAuth2.0 is implemented!

 Please check out the /public/assets/wireframe folder for views of the planned future functionality.
 1/20/18

-Scope (12/17/17)

-Document Objectives
-The purpose of this document is to provide detailed documentation about the Music Tournament application I will be building for my Prime Solo Project.
-It will include such details as:

-All Features described, how the app works
-Technology stack used (Frameworks, Libraries), including any 3rd party APIs/web services Milestones and rough schedule
-Assumptions made during the scoping process Application Overview
+Application Overview

 Music Tournament is a full-stack web application that allows you to create dynamic music tournaments that populate music tracks in an easy to listen to and score fashion.
 It provides an interface to curate songs to compete in the tournament.
 It allows you to listen to pairs of songs in a matchup and provide votes while matchups are “live”, and then tabulates results and advances winners.

 Views
 See Wireframe Folder In Assets for images

-Feature
-Estimated Due Date
-Stage (MVP, Base, Stretch
+Features
-Build User Profile and Authentication Using Spotify Password 12/22/17
+Build User Profile and Authentication Using Spotify Password Establish Database Schemas AND Queries
-MVP
-Establish Database Schemas AND Queries
-12/26/17
-MVP
 Build Bracket Generator Logic
-12/29/17
-MVP
 Build Bracket Progression Logic Including Votes
-1/3/17
-MVP
 Build Playlist Creator API on Site
-1/4/17
-Base
 Build Modals of Two Song Matchups for Voting
-1/4/17
-Base
 Build out Time Advancing option for Cron
-1/10/17
-Base
-Build Record of Top Voted Songs for User Profile 1/7/17
+Build Record of Top Voted Songs for User Profile
-Stretch
-Build Out User Comment Functionality for Tournaments 1/9/17
-Stretch
-Figure out authentication for Public vs. Private tournaments and how that could work 1/10/17
+Build Out User Comment Functionality for Tournaments Figure out authentication for Public vs. Private tournaments and how that could work
-Stretch

 Browsers
 Application will fully support browsers listed below.
 All browsers or versions not listed below are considered out of scope.

-Browser Name
-Version
- Google Chrome
-Version 63.0.3239.84 (Official Build) (64-bit)
+Google Chrome Version 63.0.3239.84 (Official Build) (64-bit)